 The most serious argument is that there isn’t a large enough set of historical data on the frequency and magnitude of risk events to perform quantifiable risk analyses.

-Many companies are discovering that combining advanced estimation approaches with mathematical simulations like Monte Carlo allows them to estimate event frequency as a probability distribution on the event frequency front.
+On the event frequency front, many companies are discovering that combining advanced estimation approaches with mathematical simulations like Monte Carlo allows them to estimate event frequency as a probability distribution.
 The final shape of the distribution represents the level of confidence in the data: flatter if the level of confidence is low, spikier if the level of confidence is high, and flatter if the level of confidence is low.
 In every case, these groups claim that the analysis’ outcome is far superior to relying on guesses or “sticking a wet finger in the air.”

 On the loss magnitude front, the problem stems from firms’ (understandable) aversion to freely sharing data that could be used to develop industry-specific loss tables.
 Organizations that use cyber VaR models rely on industry data and the experience of vendors who sell cyber VaR solutions, such as RiskLens (disclaimer: the author is a RiskLens executive), to create loss tables that they may use in their risk evaluations.

 Another issue is that there are no common risk definitions inside corporations.
-Within the same organization, how risk is defined can differ from person to person.
+Within the same organisation, how risk is defined can differ from person to person.
 Risk registers are fairly prevalent, and they should ideally indicate an organization’s major hazards.
 The main issue is that many of the items on the list aren’t top risks, and some aren’t even hazards.
-Instead, they should be labeled as control flaws, vulnerabilities, or dangerous communities.
+Instead, they should be labelled as control flaws, vulnerabilities, or danger communities.

 Single assessments were conducted using sophisticated spreadsheets in the early uses of cyber VaR models.
-However, comparing risk scenarios was a time-consuming and resource-intensive, and pooling risk scenarios for enterprise-wide evaluations was impossible.
+Comparing risk scenarios was a time-consuming and resource-intensive process, and pooling risk scenarios for enterprise-wide evaluations was impossible.

 Next-generation cyber VaR platforms, such as RiskLens, have overcome these challenges by developing enterprise-grade apps that can assess a large number of risk scenarios simultaneously and in aggregate.